Colonial history of Angola: 19th century

 Portuguese possessed no fort or settlement on the coast to the north of Ambriz, which had been first occupied in 1855, until the "scramble for Africa" in 1884.
 Portuguese forces intervened in a civil war between 1855 and 1856, helping Pedro V Água Rosada come to the throne of Kongo.
 They left a fort at São Salvador, which they maintained until 1866.
 Pedro V reigned over thirty years.
 In 1888 a Portuguese resident was stationed at Salvador, when Pedro agreed to become a Portuguese vassal.
 He hoped to use the Portuguese to assist in his attempt to rebuild royal authority in other parts of Kongo.

 Full Portuguese administrative control of the interior did not occur until the beginning of the 20th century, when resistance from a number of population groups was overcome.
 Chief among these was the uprising of the Kwanyama, led by their leader Mandume Ya Ndemufayo.

 In 1884 Britain, which up to that time had steadily refused to acknowledge that Portugal possessed territorial rights north of Ambriz, concluded a treaty recognizing Portuguese sovereignty over both banks of the lower Congo, but the treaty, meeting with opposition in Britain and Germany, was not ratified.
 Agreements concluded with the Congo Free State, Germany and France in 1885–1886 (modified in details by subsequent arrangements) fixed the limits of the province, except in the south-east, where the frontier between Barotseland (Northern Rhodesia) and Angola was determined by an Anglo-Portuguese agreement of 1891 and the arbitration award of the king of Italy in 1905.

 Up to the end of the 19th century the hold of Portugal over the interior of the province was slight, though its influence extended to the Congo and Zambezi basins.
 The abolition of the external slave trade proved very injurious to the trade of the seaports.
 From 1860 onward, the agricultural resources of the country were developed with increasing energy, a work in which Brazilian merchants took the lead.
 After the definite partition of Africa among the European powers, Portugal applied herself with some seriousness to exploit Angola and her other African possessions.
 Nevertheless, in comparison with its natural wealth, the development of the country had been slow.

-Slaves from Benguela, Angola, Congo and Monjolo.
+Slaves from Benguela, Angola, Kongo and Monjolo.
 Illustration published from 1835.